sseraj/exawind-benchmarks/nalu-wind/2D_airfoil_Transition/NLF1-0416/README.md

 If the freestream k and $\omega$ account for the decay, the sustaining terms should be zero.

 Option 2, which applies a constant turbulence intensity, improves grid convergence of the lift and drag, particularly at low mesh resolutions.
-For more consistent and accurate predictions, Option 2 is recommended, which can be speficied in a Nalu-Wind input as follows:
+For more consistent and accurate predictions, Option 2 is recommended, which can be specified in a Nalu-Wind input as follows:

     - turbulence_model_constants:
        -  fsti: 0.15